Defending D9 League champs Raiders re-tooling

 Park’s staff consists of Ben Pete and Bud Baughman.

-The Raiders open with Warren Friday night in the first round of their tip-off tournament while Union and Brockway square off in the other matchup.
+The Raiders open with Warren tonight in the first round of their tip-off tournament while Union and Brockway square off in the other matchup.

 ROSTER